 As a consequence, also the previous agreements taken in the RAN2#105bis meeting in the context of inter-RAT SL resource allocation should be updated accordingly.

 Agreements on inter-RAT resource allocation taken at RAN2#105bis are revised as follow: 1: New system information block type should be designed to support NR sidelink Tx and Rx resource pool configuration via LTE Uu.
-New system information will be defined as container (OCTET STRING) and actual information will follow what is defined in NR RRC.
+The content of such SIB will include fields that are defined in NR RRC.

 2: eNB should be able to configure the NR V2X mode 2 sidelink resource pool or type 1 configured grant for NR V2X sidelink communication via dedicated signalling.

-3: NR Sidelink UE information and/or NR UE Assistance information will be transmitted as container (OCTET STRING) and actual information will be defined in NR RRC.
+3: LTE Sidelink UE information and/or LTE UE Assistance information will be extended to include necessary NR fields defined in NR RRC.

 4: Separate system information block should be designed to support LTE resource pool configuration via NR Uu.
-It will be defined as a container (OCTET STRING) and actual information follows what defined in LTE RRC.
+The content of this new SIB will include fields that are defined in LTE RRC.

 5: gNB should be able to configure the LTE V2X mode 4 sidelink resource pool via dedicated signalling.
 In addition, gNB should be able to configure mode3 SL resources via dedicated signaling.
-It will be defined as a container (OCTET STRING) and actual information follows what defined in LTE RRC.
+Concerned RRC message that are used for NR V2X will be extended to include necessary LTE fields defined in LTE RRC.

 4 Conclusion